L’installation d’une unité plancher-plafond sur la Rive-Nord a-t-elle vraiment un impact sur la qualité d’air ? (données réelles incluses)

 • Homeowners with limited wall space

-• Home offices where air quality is crucial
+• Home offices where air quality is essential

-Key things to look out for when choosing a floor-ceiling unit:
+Elements to watch when choosing a floor-to-ceiling unit:

 Why trust AirGreen for this type of installation on the North Shore?

-At AirGreen, we are first and foremost a team driven by improving residential comfort and energy efficiency.
-Every project is approached with precision, transparency, and professionalism.
-For this installation in Blainville, our process was personalized at every stage:
+AirGreen is above all a team passionate about improving residential comfort and energy performance.
+Every project is handled with rigor, transparency, and professionalism.
+For this installation in Blainville, our approach was personalized at every step:

 • Selection of the optimal equipment (Daikin 24,000 BTU)